 Battery too cold or too hot

-The ë-Berlingo limits charging speed when the battery is below about 15°C or above 40°C. In winter, this is the most common reason for slow DC charging.
+The ë-Berlingo limits charging speed when the battery is below approximately 15°C or above roughly 40°C. In winter, this is the most common reason for slow DC charging.
 The ë-Berlingo does not have battery preconditioning, so the battery arrives at the charger at ambient temperature.
 Cold mornings at the depot mean the battery stays cold for the first part of your delivery route.

 State of charge above 80%